AllenCellModeling/aicsimageio/CONTRIBUTING.md

     pip install -e .[dev]
     ```

+4. Download the test resources:

+    ```bash
+    python scripts/download_test_resources.py
+    ```

+    If you need to upload new resources please let a core maintainer know.

-4. Create a branch for local development:
+5. Create a branch for local development:

     ```bash
     git checkout -b {your_development_type}/short-description